dedani4/Git_instructions/instructon_git.md

 Git is application for version control

-## New repository creation
+* ## New repository creation

 To initialize a new repository, enter the command:

     git init

-## Show the working tree status
+* ## Show the working tree status

 To check for changes that need to be commited enter command:

     git status

-## Add file content to index
+* ## Add file content to index

-To add a change in the working directory to the staging area, enter command:
+To update the index using current content for preparing content to commit, enter command:

-    git add -<file name>
+    git add <file name>

+* ## Record changes to the repository

+To commit changes in current content of the index (that was added) and create log message in pop up window (ctrl+s), enter command:

+    git commit

+To commit changes in current content of the index (that was added) and create log message in terminal, enter command:

+    git commit -m "log massage"

+To update the index and commit changes at the same time, enter command

+    git commit -am "log message"

 ## Repository actual state checking